replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/all.md

 - [tcpConnect](./tcpConnect): Collects and analyzes information about the ability to connect to the the specified TCP address.
 - [tcpLoadBalancer](./tcpLoadBalancer): Collects and analyzes information about the ability to connect to the specified TCP load balancer address.
 - [tcpPortStatus](./tcpPortStatus): Collects and analyzes information about the specified TCP port.
+- [udpPortStatus](./udpPortStatus): Collects and analyzes information about the specified UDP port.

 ### Generated and Dynamic Data
 - [run](./run): Runs a specified command and includes the results in the collected output.